 Promotional Email Campaign: 12 Revenue Driving Elements

-Posted May 9, 2018 by Springboard in Digital Marketing, Ecommerce Marketing, Email Marketing, Marketing Strategy
+Posted May 9, 2018 by Alicia Burns in Digital Marketing, Ecommerce Marketing, Email Marketing, Marketing Strategy

 Welcome to the 21st century, where cars drive you, realities can be virtual and where you can buy literally anything online.
 It is clear eCommerce stores have been growing at rapid rates; not only in the number of online businesses but in the amount of overall retail sales.
 Smart Insights reported the total amount of eCommerce sales in the United States accounted for 10% of total retail sales.
 But unfortunately, simply creating a website and adding products is not enough to maintain long-term profitability for your eCommerce store.
 You will need to drive traffic to other channels to ensure consistent revenue, and one of the best ways to initiate steady traffic that provides a high ROI is through promotional email campaign efforts.